mikesigs/wpgdotnetui/README.md

 One hella-cool feature of this solution is it uses [Browsersync](https://www.browsersync.io/) combined with [WebPack](https://webpack.github.io/).
 So after you run `gulp serve`, it continuously monitors your files for changes.
 When a change occurs it automatically recompiles your code/styles/etc then syncs and reloads your browser(s), all of them.
 You can have multiple browsers running simultaneously on the same page and they're all synced.
 Try it.
 It's awesome for x-browser testing.
 This also goes for running tests.
 To add to the 3 commands above, you can also run `gulp test:auto` and it will watch for code changes and re-run your tests after a successful compilation.
 This makes it super easy to iterate, writing code and running tests on every save.

+One last thing.
+If you're gonna be coding on this in Windows, you'll want something better than the standard command prompt.
+I highly recommend checking out [cmder](http://cmder.net/).
+It's just a wrapper around ConEmu but adds a nice theme to it, [clink](https://mridgers.github.io/clink/), and some other great stuff too.

 Have fun!